lni-dev/moodle-qtype_regexmatchcloze/usage-examples.md

 alpaca,cat,dog,elephant
 ```

-### I: Infinite Space
+### S: Infinite Space
-This option is enabled by default and can be disabled by specifying the letter `I` in the options.
+This option is enabled by default and can be disabled by specifying the letter `S` in the options.
 If this option is enabled all spaces will be replaced with `([ \t]+)`.
 Thereby they match one or more whitespace characters.

 #### Examples
-The regular expression `some test sentence` will match any of the following example answers:
+The regular expression `[[some test sentence]]//` will match any of the following example answers:
 - `some test sentence`
 - `some     test     sentence`